daniel-frak/keycloak-user-migration/README.md

 }
 ```

-As the user has been found, a POST request will be performed to `http://www.old-legacy-system.com/auth/bob`, with
+As the user has been found, its counterpart will be created in Keycloak and a federation link to the legacy system will be created for it.
+That way, there will no longer be a need to make the GET request again (but all credential checks will still go through the legacy system).
+After creating the user, a POST request will be performed to `http://www.old-legacy-system.com/auth/bob`, with the body:
-the body:
 ```json
 {
     "password": "password123"